 Cash payments cycle

-There are four related parties/departments involved in to complete a cash payments cycle.
-They are listed here by separately grouped into the three functions we mentioned before:
+Four related parties/departments are involved in completing a cash payments cycle.
+They are listed here, separately grouped into the three functions we mentioned before:

 - Authorization: Vendor, Purchasing

 - Custody: Cash Payments

 Purchasing receives a vendor invoice and remittance advice.
 The remittance advice is separated and filed.
 The invoice is matched with the purchase order and approved for payment.
 They mark the purchase order as closed and forward the approval to Accounts Payable.
 Accounts Payable matches the approved vendor invoice with the AP file and issues a payment voucher to Cash Payments.
 Upon receipt of a payment voucher with an approved vendor invoice, Cash Payments issues a check and forwards it to Purchasing.
 Purchasing sends the remittance advice with the check to the vendor.
 Cash Payments prepares a check register of all checks issued during the day and posts a journal entry to the cash payment journal.
 They also forward the record to General Ledger for posting of the total to the GL file.